Excel accounting and bookkeeping template

 Single-entry bookkeeping in Excel

-Before we get started on DIY bookkeeping, download a copy of Bench’s Income Statement Template.
+Before we get started on DIY bookkeeping, download our Income Statement Template.
 Later, you may prefer to use a different template, or even create your own.
-But when you’re getting started, the Income Statement Template is tidy and approachable.
+But when you’re getting started, our income statement template is tidy and approachable.
 And it has everything you need to get a grasp of single-entry bookkeeping in Excel.

 Single-entry bookkeeping is a good choice if you run a small, simple business with a low volume of transactions.
 Every time money enters or leaves your business, it’s recorded once, as a positive (income) or negative (expense) value.